 -

-It turns out that whilst staying at each other’s house three nights a week might feel like adequate practice, transitioning from your own bed to ‘our bed’ is harder than you might think.
+It turns out that whilst staying at each other’s house three nights a week might feel like adequate practice, transitioning from my own bed to ‘our bed’ was harder than you might think.

 I thought we’d be pros at co-sleeping.
 But my smugness was sadly misplaced as the first month or two of spending every night in the same bed was peppered with many a sleepless night and extremely cranky morning.